7 Pet Industry Trends to Know in 2021

 5. Pet Owners Increasingly Opt For DTC

-Online sales of pet products are set to increase by 10% by the end of 2020.
-That will put the DTC pet market at $13.5B.
+Online sales of pet products increased 51% in March 2020 alone.
+And by the end of the year, the DTC pet market was an estimated $13.5B.

 Like ecommerce in general, pet owners turn to ecommerce for selection, convenience and price.

 One of the leaders in the pet DTC space is the pet supply ecommerce brand Chewy.com.

 Searches for "Chewy" have increased by 730% since 2016.

 Chewy's reported revenue last year was $4.8B, a 37% increase compared to the year before.